Best MCP Servers for React Native Developers

 }

-4. Supabase MCP -- Your App's Backend, Inside Your Editor
+4. Supabase MCP -- Your Backend, Inside Your Editor

 Author: Supabase (official) | Tools: 25 | Context cost: ~12,875 tokens

-This is the heaviest server in the stack at ~12,875 tokens.
-If you are on a tight token budget and your app's backend work is minimal, you can defer adding this one until you need it.
+This is the heaviest server in the stack.
+If your backend work is minimal, defer adding it until you need it.

 {